gigamonkey/Runestone2PreTeXt/README.md

 ## Converting RST to PreTeXt

 Lets just acknowledge that this is a somewhat cumbersom multi-step process, but do keep in mind that it is not meant to be done everyday.
 Ideally this is done once for each book, so it should not be so bad.
+It is 100% likely that at the end of this process there will still be a fair amount of manual cleanup to do.

 ### RST + Runestone to Generic XML

 First hack the pavement.py file.
 Make a copy of the `template_args` dictionary and past it outside the Options bunch.

-Simply run `runestone rst2xml` this will put xml files in `build/xml`.
-It will also create a file called `rs-substitutes.xml` this contains the html for **some** of the components that have not been converted.
+Simply run `runestone rst2ptx` this will put xml files in `build/xml`.
+It will also create a file called `rs-substitutes.xml` this contains the html for **many** of the components that have not been converted.
 The remaining pieces of the `rs-substitutes.xml` file can be populated from the database by running the `updateSubs.py` script in the book folder.

 ### Generic XML to PreTeXt